-The connection between the line and the chosen 1st selector is not made with wipers moving over contacts, but rather by a plunger on the unit for the line spreading a set of contact springs that close the path.
-Every line in the group can be connected to any of 10 first selectors.
+The connection between the line and the chosen 1st selector is not made with wipers touching contacts, but rather by a plunger on the unit for the line spreading a set of contact springs that close the path.
+There are 10 positions in the most common construction of this kind of unit.
+Thus every line in the group can be connected to any of 10 1st selectors.

-The assembly includes a common drive element (think "motor") that, through a shaft with a fin, couples to the line switch plungers of all lines not requesting service to move them until they align with (and are ready to "plunge into") the springs that would connect the line to the first currently idle 1st selector.
+The assembly includes a common drive element (think "motor") that, through a shaft with a fin, couples to the line switch plungers of all idle lines to move them until they align with (and are ready to "plunge into") the springs that would connect the line to the first currently idle 1st selector.

 Oddly enough, this common drive element is called the "master switch".
 Of course, it is not a switch at all.
 Perhaps "switch master" would have been more apt.
 It is driven by a powerful spring in much the form of a bicycle pants clip (seen in the figure), with a small flyball governor (not shown) to control its speed.
-When it has come to the end of its travel, a solenoid resets it to its starting position.
+When it has come to the end of its travel, a contact closes and a solenoid resets it to its starting position.

 When a line comes off hook (the handset being lifted) to request service, the line relay operates, which energizes a magnet in that line's line switch that makes the plunger "plunge". making a connection from that line to the currently first idle 1st selector.
-The "master switch" then moves all the remaining plungers until they are positioned to connect their lines to the now first idle 1st selector
+The "master switch", detecting that the "current switch" for all the lines is now busy, then moves all the remaining plungers until they are positioned to connect their lines to a now idle 1st selector